10aditya/movies-java-application/README.md

 ->Also, user can search for a movie to get its info.

 Informations of a movie displayed to user :

+1. Movie Title
-1. Movie Poster
+2. Movie Poster
-2. Backdrop poster
+3. Backdrop poster
-3. Average Voting%
+4. Average Voting%
-4. Release date
+5. lease date
-5. Movie trailer
+6. Movie trailer
-6. Movie crew and cast
+7. Movie crew and cast
-7. Movie reviews
+8. Movie reviews

 This project is using TMDb API (https://www.themoviedb.org/documentation/api).